evildmp/afraid-to-commit/docs/commandlinegit.rst

 *   merge upstream changes into your fork
 *   merge changes on GitHub into your local clone

-So far we've done all our Git work using the GitHub website, but that's often not the most appropriate way to work.
+So far we've done all our Git work using the GitHub website, but that's usually not the most appropriate way to work.

 You'll find that most of your Git-related operations can and need to be done on the commandline.